blablatdinov/pyeo/README.md

 Pyeo is proudly based on the robust foundation of [Mypy](https://github.com/python/mypy), a leading static type checker for Python.
 Mypy not only provides excellent type analysis capabilities but also offers a convenient-to-use API and abstractions for working with Python AST (Abstract Syntax Tree).
 This unique combination empowers Pyeo a seamless static analysis experience, allowing for a deeper understanding of your code's structure and semantics.

 The project is inspired by the team that made fun of me because of the lego build.
-Tinkoff stt lambda ❤️️
+STT lambda ❤️️

 ```bash